In recent years, there have been multiple recalls for fresh and frozen spinach products that tested positive for Listeria and Salmonella.

 Sprouts Recalls Frozen Spinach for Listeria Contamination

-June 14, 2019 — Sprouts Farmers Market has announced a voluntary recall for bags of frozen cut-leaf spinach after the finished products tested positive for Listeria monocytogenes.
-No illnesses were reported as of the recall date.
+June 2019 — Sprouts Farmers Market in Texas and 18 other states recalled bags of frozen cut-leaf spinach after the finished products tested positive for Listeria monocytogenes.

 The recall involves the following frozen spinach products:

 - Sprouts Frozen Cut Leaf Spinach — 16oz. bag, UPC 87487500982, Lot 19031203A03, USE BY 12/03/21

 - Sprouts Frozen Organic Cut Leaf Spinach — 16oz. bag, UPC 87487500991, Lot 19031203A03, USE BY 12/03/21